inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 You can filter based on presence/absence of a component type, using `With<T, ...>`/`Without<T, ...>`.

+You can also use `Option` as an adapter to get a component if it exists.

 ```rust
 fn my_complex_system(
     // resources must come before queries